telerik/xamarin-forms-docs/sdk-browser-overview.md

 # Developer Focused Examples

+**Telerik UI for Xamarin** provides an easy-to-use infrastructure with many developer focused examples demonstrating our Xamarin controls.

 ## SDK Browser Application

-**Telerik UI for Xamarin** provides an easy-to-use infrastructure with many developer focused examples demonstrating our Xamarin controls.

-The examples are provided via а Visual Studio Xamarin.Forms solution under the name __Xamarin.Forms SDK Browser__.
+Some examples are provided via а Visual Studio Xamarin.Forms solution under the name __Xamarin.Forms SDK Browser__.

 The SDK Browser can be downloaded from the __[telerik/xamarin-forms-sdk](https://github.com/telerik/xamarin-forms-sdk)__ GitHub repository.
 The code specific for each demo can be found in the following folder from the repository: [telerik/xamarin-forms-sdk/XamarinSDK/SDKBrowser/SDKBrowser/Examples](https://github.com/telerik/xamarin-forms-sdk/tree/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples).